ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

     print(prefix, name)
 ```

-When you call `greet` without giving an argument for `prefix`, it uses the `'Hello'` as the arugment value.
+When you call `greet` without giving an argument for `prefix`, it uses the `'Hello'` as the argument value.

 You can use parameter names when you call a function with some arguments, these are called `keyword arguments`.
 It let you specify arguments in any order.
 For example, you can call `gree(prefix='hi', name='alic')`.

-Python also supports arbitrary arugments using syntax like `*args` and `**kwargs`.
+Python also supports arbitrary arguments using syntax like `*args` and `**kwargs`.
 For example, `print` function uses `*args` to take a number of arguments.

-### 2.3 Docstring for Functions
+### 2.3 Doc string for Functions

-Except for trivial functions, you should write a **docstring** for the function.
-It can be a single line docstring, as shown in the first examples, or it can be a multi-line docstring: a summary line, followed by a blank line and detail description.
+Except for trivial functions, you should write a _doc string_ for the function.
+It can be a single line doc string, as shown in the first examples, or it can be a multi-line doc string: a summary line, followed by a blank line and detail description.

 ### 2.4 Function Body

 The function body is the code block indented (4 spaces, per Python coding style) below the function header.
 The statements in the function body are just regular statements.
-You can use all control statements (`if`, `for`, and `while`) in the fucntion body.
+You can use all control statements (`if`, `for`, and `while`) in the function body.

 An non-indented statement below the function header marks the end of the function body.
 For example: